Master of Music in Music Education

 Students encounter a simulating curriculum that is relevant to their career aspirations, taught by faculty who are on the cutting edge of best-practice pedagogy, research, scholarship, and creative activity.
 Music education faculty members play active leadership roles in international, national and state organizations devoted to improving preK-12th grade music instruction.
 They also regularly publish their work in premier research and practitioner journals, and remain actively engaged with music teachers through presentations, clinics, and guest teaching and conducting.

-Master’s degrees can be completed either full-time on campus, or part-time while teaching school with evening, summer, and one or two online courses.
-Graduate assistantships for full time study may be available, awarded competitively.
+The Master’s Degree in Music Education may be completed either 1) on campus full-time; or 2) part-time while teaching school with evening, summer, and online courses; or, 3) completely online with asynchronous course work (school music teachers only).
+Graduate assistantships for full time on-campus study may be available, awarded competitively.

 The Master of Music in Music Education is a practice-oriented degree.
 Students who hold a BA or BM in music may pursue teacher certification simultaneously while working on the degree.
 Students without music teacher certification may be admitted with pre-/co-requisite requirements designated of up to 9 hours in education and/or music education coursework.
 Students pursuing an MM in Music Education are exempt from taking the music theory/history diagnostic exams prior to enrolling for classes.